What Should I Blog About? 10 Tips for Finding a Blog Topic

 Or, what do you get when you cross March Madness with meta descriptions?

-These types of blog posts are just fun to do, and they can show your readers that you can be creative while also allowing your personality to shine through your writing.
+These types of blog post topic ideas are just fun to do, and they can show your readers that you can be creative while also allowing your personality to shine through your writing.

 8. Curate the News

-One popular strategy that many content marketers use when thinking about what to blog about is to curate existing news stories.
+One popular strategy that many content marketers use when finding a blog topic is to curate existing news stories.
 I am not talking about just copying and pasting news stories as that is incredibly lame and against Google’s Webmaster guidelines.

-Essentially you repurpose a news story to give insight into how something could be avoided by using your product or service, etc. This blogging strategy is great for two reasons.
+Essentially you repurpose a news story to give insight into how something could be avoided by using your product or service, etc. This blog topic creation strategy is great for two reasons.